 The family nurse practitioner specializes in providing care services across populations, focused on managing care and episodic illness for the entire family with appropriate referrals for needed services.
 Clinically, the nurse practitioner will assess, diagnose and prescribe treatments for individuals and families in need of care, within the legal and ethical parameters of the nurse practitioner role.

 Full-time graduate students may register for 9-12 credit hours per semester.
-Part-time students register for less than nine credits per semester.
+Part-time students register for less than 9 credits per semester.
 Summer sessions are not counted as semesters.

-Coursework can be completed in two to three years of study.
+Students generally complete their coursework in 2.5 - 3 years of study.
 Courses must be taken in the sequence indicated by the prerequisites.
 There are a total of 700 clinical hours of which a minimum of 100 clinical hours must be completed with a nurse practitioner preceptor.

-The master of science degree and the postmaster’s certificate in family nurse practitioner may be completed on a full- or part-time basis.
-Classes are offered on Tuesdays and Thursdays based on course sequencing.
+The Master of Science degree and the Post-Master’s certificate in Family Nurse Practitioner may be completed on a full- or part-time basis; students who work full-time will not be considered for a two-year completion plan.
+Classes are offered in a low-residency single day format based on course sequencing.
 Clinical preceptorships are scheduled as available during daytime and/or evening hours on days when classes are not in session.

 As a graduate of the program, students will be prepared to take the exam for board certification through the American Nurses Credentialing Center (ANCC) and the American Association of Nurse Practitioners (AANP) to further demonstrate their expertise in the family health field.